STSR: High-Fidelity Speech Super-Resolution via Spectral-Transient Context Modeling: Introduction

-Our main contributions are as follows: \begin{enumerate} \item An end-to-end MDCT-domain SR framework that eliminates mel-vocoder decoupling while remaining vocoder-free; \item A Swin Transformer-based U-Net generator that models long-range spectro-temporal dependencies and preserves fine-grained details; \item A hybrid discriminator incorporating a frequency-domain High-Band Multi-Band Discriminator (HB-MBD) and MPD/MSD, concentrating adversarial pressure on the high-frequency band while maintaining temporal coherence; \item A sparse-aware regularization tailored to arcsinh-compressed MDCT, enhancing high-band fidelity and mitigating over-smoothing. \end{enumerate}
+An alternative paradigm performs vocoder-free SR directly in the Modified Discrete Cosine Transform (MDCT) domain.
+By bypassing magnitude-to-waveform conversion, this approach circumvents the artifacts typical of two-stage pipelines.
+Despite these structural merits, current MDCT-based solutions like mdctGAN~\cite{gantt2022mdctgan, bao2025frequency} remain suboptimal.
+Their reliance on standard convolutional kernels restricts modeling to local spectral neighborhoods, hindering the maintenance of harmonic consistency across the wideband spectrum.
+Moreover, the heavy-tailed nature of MDCT coefficients necessitates aggressive range compression (e.g., arcsinh) for training stability; unfortunately, this preprocessing tends to flatten sharp spectral peaks, leading to the over-smoothing of transient components and a loss of perceptual attack.

-\section{METHOD}
+In this paper, we present STSR, a unified MDCT-domain framework designed to reconcile long-range spectral consistency with transient fidelity while meeting the stringent requirements of real-time speech SR. We treat the spectrogram as a structured representation and employ a hierarchical window attention mechanism to adaptively aggregate non-local spectral context, ensuring precise harmonic alignment across the band.
+To offset the information loss induced by spectral compression, we introduce a sparse-aware loss that enforces transient constraints and preserves acoustic sharpness.
+Finally, a high-frequency-focused hybrid discriminator concentrates adversarial pressure on synthesized spectra while maintaining global temporal coherence, enabling real-time single-channel upsampling with robust zero-shot generalization.

-SwinSRGAN operates in the MDCT domain and adopts the arcsinh compression used in mdctGAN~\cite{gantt2022mdctgan} to stabilize training.
-However, speech SR requires not only stability but also accurate reconstruction of high-frequency content, which tends to be attenuated by this compression.
-To address this, we introduce a Swin Transformer-based generator that overcomes the limitations imposed by the inherently local receptive fields of conventional CNNs.
-Training is guided by a hybrid-domain discriminator that enforces spectral accuracy in the frequency domain and perceptual coherence in the time domain.
+Our main contributions are as follows: \begin{enumerate} \item A spectral--transient aware MDCT framework that jointly addresses envelope reconstruction and transient preservation; \item A spectral-context attention mechanism that explicitly captures non-local dependencies along the frequency axis; \item A high-band-focused hybrid discriminator that concentrates adversarial pressure on generated frequencies without destabilizing the low-frequency base; \item A sparse-aware loss tailored to compressed MDCT representations, significantly mitigating transient over-smoothing. \end{enumerate}

-In our implementation, we scale the MDCT magnitude $|X|$ by a gain $g$ (default $g{=}800$) and use base-10 scaling for the compression and its exact inversion:
+\section{Method}